ttu/structuring-code-examples/README.md

 * Example how to use DI without classes.
 * Understandability is reduced, but it is possible to use DI without classes.

-## TODO: 5.
-DI with classes and base classes
+## 5. DI with classes and base classes
-Use base classes.
+* Example of using base class with OrderStore